17 Animals With Big Ears and Their Pictures

 These ears are aesthetically unique and serve important functions in their survival.

-The mule deer’s ears are in constant motion, flickering and moving independently, allowing them to detect sounds from all directions.
+The mule deer’s ears are constantly moving, flickering and moving independently, allowing them to detect sounds from all directions.

 This exceptional hearing ability helps them locate threats and communicate with other deer.